gchq/sleeper/docs/12-design.md

 Each table has a state store associated to it.
 This stores metadata about the table, namely the files that are in the table and how the records in the table are partitioned.

-Tables are deployed by the CDK table stack.
-This stack creates the infrastructure for each table.
-Each table requires a state store to store metadata about files in the table.
+Table infrastructure is deployed at an instance level by the CDK table stacks.
+These stacks creates the infrastructure for all tables.
+All tables require an S3 bucket to store data and a state store to store metadata about files in each table.
 When a table is first created, its state store must be initialised.

-To achieve this, the table stack obtains a list of the table properties files from the instance properties.
-For each table properties file it creates the state store.
-The creation of the state store is delegated to either the DynamoDB state store stack or the S3 state store stack, as appropriate.
-A custom CDK resource is then used to call `sleeper.cdk.custom.SleeperTableLambda`.
-This lambda initialises the state store and updates the table properties file which is stored in the instance's config bucket.
+To achieve this, both state store implementations support storing metadata for files in all tables.

 The directory in the data bucket which contains a table's data is constructed from the table name:
 `<data-bucket>/<tablename>/<file>`, e.g. `sleeper-mySleeperInstance-data/table1/file1.parquet`.